cabinetofcuriosity/homebase/notebooks/week5/knb-notebook2.md

 ## Accuracy
 > the hardest dimension to test for as this often requires some kind of manual checking by a Subject Matter Expert (SME).

+I think data coming from a governmental institute or a university is pretty accurate.

 # What are the variables that are most interesting to you?
 > At some point you will need to refine the scope of your project.
 You likely cannot explore ALL the data.
 Are their questions about the that are particularly interesting to you?
 Questions can either be about the quality of the data or of biological significance.